Dutch Oven History: Where Did It All Begin?

 What do Americans call a Dutch oven?

-Although the cooking pots name the Dutch oven have taken hold they are also referred to as casserole dishes, French Ovens, and Cocotte.
+Although the cooking pots named the Dutch oven have taken hold, they are also called casserole dishes, French Ovens, and Cocotte.

 What is a Dutch oven with legs called?